syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 The following code example explains how to format the field in Word document.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Creates an instance of a WordDocument
+WordDocument document = new WordDocument();
+//Adds one section and one paragraph to the document document.EnsureMinimal();
+//Adds the new Page field in Word document with field name and its type IWField field = document.LastParagraph.AppendField("Page", FieldType.FieldPage);
+IEntity entity = field;
+//Iterates to sibling items until Field End while (entity.NextSibling != null)
+{
+    if (entity is WTextRange)
+        //Sets character format for text ranges
+        (entity as WTextRange).CharacterFormat.FontSize = 6;
+    else if ((entity is WFieldMark) && (entity as WFieldMark).Type == FieldMarkType.FieldEnd)
+        break;
+    //Gets next sibling item.
+    entity = entity.NextSibling;
+}
+//Saves the Word document to MemoryStream
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the document
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates an instance of a WordDocument